ppwwyyxx/SoPaper/README.md

 * [ieeexplore.ieee.org](http://ieeexplore.ieee.org)
 * [arxiv.org](http://arxiv.org)

-The command line tool will directly download the paper with a *clean filename*.
+The command line tool will directly download the paper with a __clean filename__+.

+The server provide:
+* RESTful APIs on papers
-The server provide RESTful APIs to query papers, and a interactive paper reading interface supported by [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX).
+* Interactive paper reading UI supported by [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX)

 ## How to Use
 To run the command line tool, you'll need the following installed: